-Form I-129, titled Petition for a Nonimmigrant Worker, is a document that is submitted by a U.S. employer who wishes to sponsor a foreign national for temporary employment in the United States.
+Form I-129, entitled Petition for a Nonimmigrant Worker, is a document that is submitted by a U.S. employer who wishes to sponsor a foreign national for temporary employment in the United States.
 The form is issued by U.S. Citizenship and Immigration Services (USCIS).

-This legal guide covers the proper usage of the form, and step-by-step tips for completing it.
-(For an overview of the entire petition process, please see, "Timeline For Filing the I-129 Form for an Immigrant Worker".
+The below guidance covers the proper usage of the form and step-by-step tips for completing it.
+(For an overview of the entire petition process, please see, Timeline For Filing the I-129 Form for an Immigrant Worker.

 The I-129 petition can be filed for the following employment-based nonimmigrant visa categories:

 Dependents of employer-sponsored foreign nationals are responsible for securing the corresponding dependent visa.
-If the dependent is in the United States, Form I-539 Application to Extend/Change Nonimmigrant Status must be prepared and can be submitted with the employer's I-129 petition, or at a later date after the I-129 petition has been receipted in.
+If the dependent is in the United States, Form I-539 Application to Extend/Change Nonimmigrant Status must be prepared for that person, and can be submitted with the employer's I-129 petition, or at a later date after the I-129 petition has been receipted in.

 Each nonimmigrant visa category for the I-129 petition has its own set of legal requirements.
 Employers should consider consulting with an immigration attorney to review these requirements and to ask for assistance in preparing and filing the petition.

 It is essential for U.S. employers to understand how to complete Form I-129.
 U.S. Citizenship and Immigration Services (USCIS) can reject the petition if incomplete, and any mistakes can cause complications with the employee's visa status after the petition is approved.
-For an overview of the entire process, see "Timeline For Filing the I-129 Form for an Immigrant Worker".

 If the employee is continuing in the same job with no changes, the basis for classification will be "continuation of previously approved employment without change with the same employer."
 If there has been a non-material change to the job, like a new job title without a significant change in job duties, the basis for classification will be "change in previously approved employment."
 If there is a material change to the job, the basis for classification will be "amended petition."